Question: I feel an armor around me that keeps me from coming closer to people. I don’t know where it is coming from. How to have it melt away?

 When he was just six months old, a wild cat jumped on him.
 The maidservant who was looking after him had gone for something in the house; he was in the garden in the early morning sun and the fresh air, lying down, and the wild cat jumped on him.
 It didn’t harm him — perhaps, it was just being playful — but, to the child’s mind it was almost death.

 Since then, Napoleon was not afraid of tigers or lions; he could have fought a lion without any arms, with no fear.
 But, a cat?
 That was a different affair.
 He was absolutely helpless.
-Seeing a cat he was almost frozen; he became again a six-month-old small child, with no defence, with no capacities to fight.
-In those small child's eyes that cat must have looked very big; it was a wild cat.
+Seeing a cat he was almost frozen; he became again a six-month-old small child, with no defense, with no capacities to fight.
+In those small child’s eyes that cat must have looked very big; it was a wild cat.
 The cat may have looked into the eyes of the child.

 Something in his psyche became so impressed by the incident that Nelson exploited it.
 Nelson was no comparison to Napoleon, and Napoleon was never defeated in his life; this was his first and last defeat.
 He would not have been defeated, but Nelson had brought 70 cats in front of the army.

 The moment Napoleon saw those 70 wild cats his mind stopped functioning.
 His generals could not understand what had happened.
 He was no longer the same great warrior; he was almost frozen with fear, trembling.
-He had never allowed any of his generals to arrange the army, but today he said, with tears in his eyes, "I am incapable of thinking - you organise the army.
+He had never allowed any of his generals to arrange the army, but today he said, with tears in his eyes, “I am incapable of thinking — you organize the army.
 I will be here, but I am incapable of fighting.
-Something has gone wrong for me."
+Something has gone wrong for me.”